Botanischer Sondergarten Wandsbek

 The Botanischer Sondergarten Wandsbek (1.5 hectares) is a municipal botanical garden located in the Eichtalpark, Wandsbek, at Walddörferstraße 273, Hamburg, Germany.
 The garden began in 1926 as a school garden and became a municipal garden in 1956.
 It is open daily without charge.

+Position

+The Botanical Garden is located in the Hamburg -Wandsbek district of the same name.
+It covers an area of almost 2 hectares, of which 1.5 hectares comprise the parkland, with the remainder consisting of buildings, greenhouses, and access roads.
+The garden lies between Walddörferstraße and Am Schulgarten streets, and the Wandse floodplain at the confluence of the Rahlau and Wandse rivers near Fischers Park.